bijay-odyssey/Classification/churnModel/README.md

 │── y_train.joblib          # Training labels
 │── y_test.joblib           # Test labels
 │── README.md               # Documentation
+.joblib files were large so it is not pushed
 ```
-.joblib files were large so did not push it on repo

 ---

 ## ⚙️ Workflow